Combine a business specialisation with financial planning.

 FIN321 Financial Plan Construction

-Select 1 elective course from the School of Business
+Select 1 elective course (12 units) from the School of Business

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.